 Emails with “personalized subject lines are 22.2% more likely to be opened.”
 While personalization goes beyond including someone’s name, it’s a good place to start.

 If you’ve ever experienced whiplash after a stranger called out your name in a crowded mall, you know what I mean.
 Your brain instantly responds.
 And the same is true for your subscribers.
-Here’s quick preview of what that might look like, along with a few of the other upcoming words:
+Here’s a quick preview of what that might look like, along with a few of the other upcoming words:

 2) Sender’s Name